Jacoby & Meyers

-Jacoby & Meyers is an American law firm established as a partnership by Leonard Jacoby and Stephen Meyers (1943–1996) that used an extensive advertising campaign to build exposure and awareness of the firm, growing from a single storefront to as many as 150 offices in Arizona, California, Connecticut, New Jersey, New York, and Pennsylvania.
+Jacoby & Meyers is an American law firm established as a partnership by Leonard Jacoby and Stephen Meyers (1943–1996).
+They were pioneers of TV advertising campaigns to build exposure and awareness of the firm, growing from a single storefront to as many as 150 offices in Arizona, California, Connecticut, New Jersey, New York, and Pennsylvania.
 It now has more than 300 attorneys practicing law in all 50 states.

 Steve Meyers died in 1996, from a serious car collision accident at age 53, in New Fairfield, Connecticut.
-Len Jacoby is the last surviving founding partner of the firm.
+Len Jacoby is thus the only surviving founding partner of the firm.
 Gail Koff, who helped establish a New York City office and develop a presence in the Northeastern United States, died in 2010, from complications from leukemia at age 65, in Manhattan, New York.

 History

 The firm was founded in September 1972 by Len Jacoby and Steve Meyers (who had met as students at UCLA School of Law); its first office was a storefront in the Van Nuys section of Los Angeles.
 During the 1980s, the firm rode a wave of television advertising, expanding to 150 offices, mostly in the Southwest and Northeast.
 With a strategy that focused on serving "middle-class individuals", Jacoby & Meyers offered free consultations and flat fees for standard cases.
 The local stores were staffed by general practitioners who used a company-developed system for filing and tracking each case, which could then be referred to specialized units that focused on areas such as bankruptcy, consumer law, criminal law, divorce law, and personal injury law.
 The firm had garnered much publicity for itself after holding an open house for the media at their offices, which the State Bar of California deemed to be a form of advertising in breach of its code of ethics.
 After the U.S. Supreme Court overturned restrictions on legal advertising in the United States in the 1977 case Bates v.
 State Bar of Arizona, Jacoby & Meyers placed their first print ad in the Los Angeles Times the following day and aired their first television commercials within days, making it the first U.S. law firm to advertise on television.